SkygearIO/guides/push-notifications/config/android.md

 [[toc]]

-You can send Push Notification to your user's devices via Skygear Push Notification.
-Skygear uses the Firebase Cloud Messaging(FCM) interface to send push messages to client Android applications.
+You can send Push Notification to your user's devices via [Skygear Push API][doc-push-basic-android] or CMS Push Manager.
+Skygear uses the Firebase Cloud Messaging(FCM) service to send push messages to client Android applications.

 To enable sending Push Notifications through FCM, you need:

-* Have Skygear Android SDK installed.
+* Install Skygear Android SDK on your app.
 [Learn how to install SDK][doc-android-quickstart] if you haven't.
 * Configure the FCM Server Key on Skygear Portal

 ![Overview of Skygear Push Notifications][push-overview-fcm]